tsmztech/mcp-server-salesforce/README.md

 * **Cross-Object Search**: Search across multiple objects using SOSL
 * **Apex Code Management**: Read, create, and update Apex classes and triggers
 * **Intuitive Error Handling**: Clear feedback with Salesforce-specific error details
+* **Switchable Authentication**: Supports multiple orgs.
+Easily switch your active Salesforce org based on the default org configured in your VS Code workspace (use Salesforce_CLI authentication for this feature).

 ## Installation